woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode2.md

 **Harry**: I’ll get the rest of the dinner.
 Excuse me.

-**Harry**: Please forgive me ,Susan, but...I have to leave.
+**Harry**: Please forgive me, Susan, but...
+I have to leave.
 I feel terrible, but...

 **Susan**: What’s the matter?

-HarryMy daughter isn’t feeling well.
+**Harry**: My daughter isn’t feeling well.

 **Susan**: Oh no!
 Is it serious?

-**Harry**: I don’t know.The baby-sitter says she has a stomachache, and she’s crying.
+**Harry**: I don’t know.
+The baby-sitter says she has a stomachache, and she’s crying.
 I’ll have to go home.
 Will you forgive me?

 **Susan**: Of course.
 I’m so sorry for Michelle.
 And you didn’t have a chance to eat.

 **Harry**: Oh, it’s OK.
 Let me take you home first.

-**Susan**: No,no. Please, go ahead.
+**Susan**: No, no. Please, go ahead.

 **Harry**: It’s our first date.